The Best Luxury Hotels in Melbourne

 Melbourne is consistently ranked as one of the most liveable cities in the world, and with its palpable creativity, vibrant dining scene and charming historical buildings, it’s easy to see why.
-Make the most of any stay in this bewitching Australian metropolis by splashing out on a room at one of the city’s spectacular luxury hotels, featuring rooftop pools, contemporary art and in-house fine-dining destinations – there’s something here to suit all tastes.
+Make the most of any stay in Australia’s culture capital by splashing out on a room at one of the city’s spectacular luxury hotels, featuring rooftop pools, contemporary art and in-house fine-dining destinations – there’s something here to suit all tastes.

-Lawrence Olivier, Meryl Streep and Muhammad Ali are just some of the stars to have graced the corridors of The Hotel Windsor, a landmark heritage hotel that has been in operation near Melbourne’s theatre district since 1883.
-Steeped in history and even older than The Ritz in Paris and The Savoy in London, many of the hotel’s architectural details, including its Grand Ballroom, have been lovingly preserved and restored over the years.
-Some of the 180 guest rooms feature antique accessories and ornamental fireplaces amid the plush decor, but contemporary touches such as custom pillow menus have brought the venue firmly into the 21st century.
+Lawrence Olivier, Meryl Streep and Muhammad Ali are just some of the stars to have graced the corridors of the Hotel Windsor, a landmark heritage hotel that has been in operation near Melbourne’s theatre district since 1883.
+Steeped in history and older than the Ritz in Paris and the Savoy in London, many of the hotel’s architectural details, including its grand ballroom, have been lovingly preserved and restored over the years.
+Some of the 180 guest rooms feature antique accessories and ornamental fireplaces amid contemporary touches, such as custom pillow menus, that have brought the venue firmly into the 21st century.

 Overlooking Fitzroy Gardens and a stone’s throw from the imposing Parliament House, the Park Hyatt Melbourne offers stately opulence, made evident from the moment visitors arrive via its grand, tree-lined entrance and step into the palatial lobby.
 The hotel’s 240 rooms are spacious and include walk-in wardrobes.
 There’s an indoor pool and a day spa, but with the trendy neighbourhood hotspots of Collingwood, Fitzroy and Chinatown all within walking distance, you may not be staying indoors much.

-Perched on the Southbank Promenade, overlooking the Yarra River and the twinkling lights of Melbourne, is The Langham.
+, overlooking the Yarra River and the twinkling lights of Melbourne, is the Langham.
 The hotel deals in chic elegance, and its 388 rooms are decked out with discreet grandeur and feature marble bathrooms, sumptuous fabrics and city views.
-Dining options include the riverside restaurant Melba and the sophisticated Aria Bar and Lounge, but save some space for The Langham Afternoon Tea With Wedgwood, a signature experience that features speciality china and a tea sommelier.
+Dining options include the riverside restaurant Melba and the sophisticated Aria Bar and Lounge, but save some space for the Langham Afternoon Tea with Wedgwood, a signature experience that features speciality china and a tea sommelier.
 Burn off the calories later in the indoor swimming pool, part of the venue’s Chuan Spa.

 Located on the waterfront at South Wharf, an area brimming with discount shopping and dining options, is the Pan Pacific Melbourne – a sleek, elegant hotel that overlooks a string of refurbished 19th-century cargo sheds housing buzzy eateries and bars.
 Its 396 rooms boast views across the river and the city skyline, and the hotel is adjacent to the Melbourne Convention Exhibition Centre, home to various concerts, trade shows and conferences.

-Tucked away in South Yarra, one of Melbourne’s most upmarket neighbourhoods, is a 12-suite “home hotel” facing the Royal Botanic Gardens.
-A relatively new addition to the city’s luxury accommodation scene, United Places offers minimalist design and attention to detail that includes amenities from the cult perfume brand Le Labo and blankets and towels hand-loomed in Southern Turkey.
-Breakfast comes from nearby restaurant Matilda 159, and room service can also be ordered from this establishment.
-The round-the-clock butler service means guests can have their own private table set up in their suite.
+Tucked away in South Yarra, one of Melbourne’s most upmarket neighbourhoods, is a 12-suite home hotel facing the Royal Botanic Gardens.
+A relatively new addition to the city’s luxury accommodation scene, United Places offers minimalist design and attention to detail that includes amenities from the cult perfume brand Le Labo and blankets and towels hand-loomed in southern Turkey.
+Breakfast comes from nearby restaurant Matilda 159 and the round-the-clock butler service means guests can have their own private table set up in their suite.